 If you wish to wait for two years before proceeding with a divorce based on that fact, not only do you need the consent of the other spouse, but in relation to the finances, there is no guarantee that you will be on speaking terms with your spouse at that point in the future (or indeed that you may know their whereabouts), which could then make matters more complicated and therefore expensive in trying to resolve.
 As such, it will more than likely be advisable to proceed with a divorce petition based on behaviour or adultery, as you can begin that process immediately, but more importantly, turn your attention to trying to resolve the finances.
 You should not be swayed against a petition on behaviour, as the allegations can be kept mild, and there are very few cases where the reasons for the divorce will impact on the finances or indeed the arrangements that may need to be put in place over seeing a child or children.

 If you do decide, having received legal advice, that the right thing to do for you and your family, is to wait for two years before divorcing on that fact, then it will be advisable, in the intervening period, to try and resolve the division of the matrimonial finances, with that agreement being put down in a legal document called a Separation Agreement.
 Provided defined criteria are adhered to in the drawing up of that Separation Agreement, then you will be bound to its terms but you will, at Decree Nisi stage of the to be filed divorce petition, need to have that document mirrored into a Consent Order.

-If you have a query or would like to book an appointment please get in touch with our First Contact team on 01256 320555 or email firstname.lastname@example.org.
+If you have a query or would like to book an appointment please get in touch with our Family Law team on 01256 320555 or email firstname.lastname@example.org.